 Risk assessments should include risk information from all stakeholders and should be performed at the initial concept stage and then monitored and controlled throughout the life cycle of the investment.
-A copy of the investment Risk Management Plan must be uploaded to the IT Dashboard in conjunction with the Exhibit 300 submission.
+A copy of the investment Risk Management Plan must be provided to OMB as referenced in paragraph 300.3 of this guidance.